California to fine developer for building pricey beach hotel

 Sunshine Enterprises violated a state law that enshrines public access to beach areas, according to the California Coastal Commission.
-The agency is expected to approve a $15.5 million penalty — the largest in its 40-year history, said commission supervisor Andrew Willis.
+The agency staff is recommending approval of a $15.5 million penalty — the largest in its 40-year history, said commission supervisor Andrew Willis.
 Commissioners could recommend an additional $9.5 million in mitigation fees to make up the loss in low-cost lodging, he said.

 “We hope this is a painful price to pay.
 We want this to be a deterrent,” Willis said Tuesday.